getdirty75/asymetrics/src/articles/introducing-mirtogi.md

 *<br>*

 #### *Kitty*

 ![](/img/theasymetrics_mirtogi_5.jpg)

-*Freestyle doodle.
-It was around the time of experimenting with Photoshop, trying to get steady and thin line-art , which was basically the mission behind this and other drawings.*
+*Freestyle doodle experimenting with Photoshop, trying to get steady and thin line-art, which was basically the mission behind this and other drawings.*

 <br>